Descendants of John McCaskey

 51 ii.
 William HESSON was born circa 1851.

 52 iii.
 Horace Wright HESSON was born in May 1857.
-In 1885 he married Lillian Erdman MILLER who was born in February 1863 in Pennsylvania.
-Their children were Robert Banes, born 19 December 1886 in St. Paul, Ramsey County, Minnesota and died in August 1969 at age 82 in Broward County, Florida; daughter Cecil Rimer, born 27 October 1888 in St. Paul; Harley Wright, born 31 January 1890 in St. Paul and died in November 1967 at age 77 in Pinellas County, Florida; Jeanette M., born in April 1892 in St. Paul; Edith A., born in December 1896 in New Jersey; and Margaret L., born 27 January 1902 in Jersey City, Hudson County, New Jersey and died 13 July 1993 at age 91 in Bergen County, New Jersey.
+Circa 1886 he married Lillian E. [--?--] who was born in February 1863 in Pennsylvania.
+Their children were Robert B., born 19 December 1886 in Minnesota and died in August 1969 at age 82; daughter Cecil R., born in October 1887 in Minnesota; Harley M., born 31 January 1890 in Minnesota and died in November 1967 at age 77; Jeanette M., born in April 1892 in Minnesota; Edith A., born in December 1896 in New Jersey; and Margaret L., born circa 1902 in Jersey City, Hudson County, New Jersey.
 Wright, or H. Wright, as he was also known, was a newspaper compositor.
-In 1930 and 1940 he and Lillian, with daughters Cecil and Margaret, resided in Lyndhurst, Bergen County, New Jersey.
+By 1930 he and Lillian, with daughters Cecil and Margaret, resided in Lyndhurst, Bergen County, New Jersey.

 53 iv.
 Carrie J. HESSON was born circa 1859.